iPenguin/ipenguin.github.com/_posts/2016-11-30-writing-git-hooks-in-node.js.md

 program
     .description( 'git post-receive hook' )
     .usage( '[options]' )
-    .option( '-b, --branch <branch>', 'Branch of the repo being commited' ) .option( '-n, --new <newRevision>', 'New revision we would like to deploy' ) .option( '-o, --old <oldRevision>', 'Old revision currently deployed' ) .parse( process.argv );
+    .option( '-b, --branch <branch>', 'Branch of the repo being committed' ) .option( '-n, --new <newRevision>', 'New revision we would like to deploy' ) .option( '-o, --old <oldRevision>', 'Old revision currently deployed' ) .parse( process.argv );